jindrichmynarz/dissertation/parts/offline_evaluation.md

 * Recommend most awarded bidders constantly
 * Recommend random bidders
 * Recommend bidders with highest PageRank

-Since we evaluate matchmaking as a prediction of the awarded bidders, we need each public contract to have a single winner.
-However, that is not the case for around 1 % of public contracts in our dataset.
-This may be either in error or when members of the winning groups of bidders are listed separately.
-We decided to exclude these contracts from our evaluation sample.

 <!--
 TODO: Refer to Maidel (2008) in the discussion of setting the weights of expanded concepts: